 D.H.
 Day General Store in Glen Haven is accessible.
 Parking is provided in the front with a ramped concrete path to the entrance.
 The interior space includes both displays and reproduction sales items from the late 1920s and early 1930s for purchase.
 The first floor of the Ranger Station is also fully accessible and is in the same structure as the D.H.
 Day Store.

 The Cannery Boat Museum is accessible.
 The adjoining picnic area has picnic tables and raised grills.
 While the parking area is sandy, it is next to the beach and provides a beautiful view of Sleeping Bear Bay and the Manitou Islands.
+There is a hard surfaced beach deck with benches.
 A sand wheelchair is available for use at the site.